nitishkmr005/neuroTalk/README.md

 Designed for two contexts: **customer-facing** (direct query answering) and **associate-facing** (live call assist with database/article lookup).
 A voice response layer with emotional expressiveness is on the roadmap.

+## Highlights

+- `WebRTC` is the default live transport, with `WebSocket` kept as a fallback/debug path.
+- Persistent multi-turn sessions keep conversation history in the same live voice call.
+- Sentence-streaming TTS starts playback before the full LLM response finishes.
+- Real-time barge-in stops playback when the user speaks over the assistant.
+- A spoken welcome greeting is streamed as soon as the live session is ready.
+- Dedicated streaming `Silero VAD` improves speech start/end detection, endpointing, and barge-in timing.

 ## Stack

 | Layer | Tech |